Environment of the United States: Environmental law and conservation

-The Endangered Species Act of protects threatened and endangered species and their habitats, which are monitored by the U.S. Fish and Wildlife Service.
+The Endangered Species Act protects threatened and endangered species and their habitats, which are monitored by the U.S. Fish and Wildlife Service.

 Protected areas

 The United States maintains national parks as well as other preservation areas, such as the Florida Everglades.
 There are more than 400 protected sites spread across 84 million acres but very few are large enough to contain ecosystems.

 In 1872, the world's first national park was established at Yellowstone.
 Another fifty-seven national parks and hundreds of other federally managed parks and forests have since been formed.
 Wilderness areas have been established around the country to ensure long-term protection of pristine habitats.
 Altogether, the U.S. government regulates 1,020,779 square miles (2,643,807 km2), 28.8% of the country's total land area.
 Protected parks and forestland constitute most of this.
 As of March 2004, approximately 16% of public land under Bureau of Land Management administration was being leased for commercial oil and natural gas drilling; public land is also leased for mining and cattle ranching.